Top European Diplomats Urge Inclusive Transition In Syria Visit - UrduPoint

 - 'Important crossroads' -

-Despite "scepticism" about HTS -- Baerbock said that "we must not miss the opportunity to support the Syrian people at this important crossroads".

-Berlin was ready to support "an inclusive and peaceful transfer of power", as well as social "reconciliation", Baerbock said.
+Berlin was ready to support "an inclusive and peaceful transfer of power", as well as social "reconciliation", she said.

-She also asked the new regime to avoid "acts of vengeance against groups within the population".
+She also asked the new administration to avoid "acts of vengeance against groups within the population", as well as any long delays before elections or attempts at the "Islamisation" of the judicial and education systems.

 Since Assad's ousting, a series of foreign envoys have travelled to Damascus to meet with the country's new leaders.